FronkonGames/Dawn-Of-The-Cards/content/article/dragging_and_dropping_3d_cards.md

 oldPosition = currentPosition;
 ```

-If the [modulus](https://docs.unity3d.com/ScriptReference/Vector3-sqrMagnitude.html) of __offset__ is greater than [Mathf.Epsilon](https://docs.unity3d.com/ScriptReference/Mathf.Epsilon.html) (a value very very close to zero), we apply the forces to each angle and limit the range of the result.
+To rule out small vibrations, we will only calculate the angles when the modulus of __offset__ is greater than [Mathf.Epsilon](https://docs.unity3d.com/ScriptReference/Mathf.Epsilon.html) (which is a value very close to zero).
+And since we don't care about the actual value of the modulus, we will use [Vector3.sqrMagnitude](https://docs.unity3d.com/ScriptReference/Vector3-sqrMagnitude.html) to avoid calculating a square root.

 ```c#
 if (offset.sqrMagnitude > Mathf.Epsilon)